How to Become A Registered Yoga Teacher with Yoga Alliance

 Apart from imparting expertise to the students, this course also helps instructors improve their own practice through various meditation and concentration exercises that will become a part of their daily routines.

-In most institutions like the Rishikesh Yogpeeth, the course lasts a duration of eight weeks and could be a combination of the 200-hour and 300-hour Yoga Teacher Training Course.
+In most institutions like the Rishikesh Yogpeeth, the course lasts a duration of nine weeks and could be a combination of the 200-hour and 300-hour Yoga Teacher Training Course.

 *It is recommended that individuals take two or three months between courses, though practicing continuously, as the body takes that long to assume the shape required before an advanced class.